Pazhassi Raja: Siege of Thalasseri

 By the end of 1779, Sardar Khan, the Mysorean general was sent to Thalasseri to bring the siege speedily to a successful conclusion.
 Sardar Khan came with a force of 10,000 troops and 30 heavy guns.
 Sardar Khan knew that it was Pazhassi Raja's help that enabled the East India Company to resist him and so he opened negotiations with Pazhassi – his offer was the restoration of Mysore occupied territories of Kottayam if Pazhassi would ally himself with Mysore and pay an immediate tribute of 500,000 rupees.
 It was well beyond the capacity of Kottayam to raise so huge a sum in so short a time.
 But Pazhassi did his best to pay Sardar Khan [probably in the hope that the latter would make concessions] and 60,000 rupees was paid to the latter.
 But Khan was not satisfied and rejected Pazhassi's request that his possessions in Malabar be restored.
 This greedy and tactless approach of Sardar Khan's made sure that there was little chance for Mysore to capture Thalasseri.
 The Kottayam army became far stronger with their major victory in 1779 at Kalpetta (Wynad) where the whole Coorg army of 2,000 was surrounded and decimated by Pazhassi Raja's troops.
 The destruction of the Coorg army in Wynad enabled Raja to throw a whole new army into the contest at Thalasseri.

 In 1780, Pazhassi Raja proposed a plan to the East India Company to break the Mysorean siege of Thalassery: he and his men would strike the enemy in the rear from the east as the EIC came out of the fort and struck the Mysorean line in front.
 Both armies would effect a junction that would split the enemy into two.
 The Mysorean and allied troops could then be routed easily.
 But it was only in 1781 that the Company understood the value of this plan and their Bombay authorities agreed to it.
 An operation was carried out as per Pazhassi's plan; it ended with the destruction of the Mysorean forces.
-Sardar Khan himself was killed.
-What followed was a rebellion in Kottayam by the Nayar militia led by Pazhassi Raja.
+What followed was a rebellion in Kottayam by the militia led by Pazhassi Raja.
 Soon, the Mysoreans were ousted.